shahid-shafi/shahid-shafi/README.md

 ## Contact Me
   * I am excited to connect with other professionals in the industry and am open to new opportunities and collaborations.

-* Feel free to reach out to me on LinkedIn or send me an email at shahidshafi.dev@gmail.com if you have any questions or would like to discuss a potential project.
+* Feel free to reach out to me on LinkedIn or send me an mail  if you have any questions or would like to discuss a potential project.

+shahidshafi.dev@gmail.com

 ### Support Me